When you select a form entry with payment, you’ll see all the information about that transaction that you need.

 Payments can be refunded either in your Entries inside Cognito Forms or in your PayPal/Stripe/Square account – any payment status changes will be updated in both systems automatically.

-Payments can be refunded through Cognito Forms or through your PayPal/Stripe/Square account.
+Payments can be refunded through Cognito Forms or through your payment account.
 To refund through Cognito Forms, select the entry from your Entries menu and click “Refund” in the green box under “Payment Summary”.
-NOTE: When using a Square account, partial refunds must be performed in Square.
+NOTE: Partial refunds must be performed in your PayPal/Square/Stripe account.

 Changing form data